PubuduJ/fuel-pass-app-clone/README.md

 A Java FX application clone of the [fuelpass.gov.lk](https://fuelpass.gov.lk/)

+The Information and Communication Technology Agency (ICTA) and the Ministry of Power and Energy together created the national fuel pass app to provide Sri Lanka with the best possible response to the country's fuel shortages.
+This clone application was created exclusively for educational purposes, in order to understand and improve the software development skills.
+The whole design layout and images are copyright to their respective owners.

 #### Images of the user interfaces
 1. Splash screen<br>
    <img src="asset/img/splash-screen.png" alt="splash-screen" width="500px"/>

 2. Welcome-form<br>
+   The user-login and registration forms are linked via the welcome form's navigation buttons.
+   Using the padlock icon in the upper right corner, admin can access the admin login form.
+   By clicking the logo in the upper left corner of the welcome form, a user or an admin can always be sent back to the welcome form.<br>
    <img src="asset/img/welcome-form.png" alt="welcome-form" width="500px"/>

 3. Registration-form<br>